French Guiana: Cuisine

 This southern Caribbean territory has many typical dishes, such as Awara broth, Creole galette, Dizé milé, Countess, Cramanioc pudding, Kalawanng, Couac gratin and salad, Fricasse of iguana or its famous Pimentade (fish or chicken court-bouillon).

 Atipas are local fishes beloved by the French Guianese often prepared with coconut milk.

-At Easter, Guianan people eat a traditional dish called Awara broth.
+At Easter, French Guianan people eat a traditional dish called Awara broth.

 For weddings, locals traditionally eat Colombo, which is a type of curry that has become a staple of the French Guianese cuisine.